morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-pools.md

 ## Unique Secrets and ConfigMaps

 We have seen that the VirtualMachinePool created unique disks for our webserver.
-However, the referenced secret in the `cloudInitNoCloud` section is the same and all instances access und use the same secret.
+However, the referenced secret in the `cloudInitNoCloud` section is the same and all instances access and use the same secret.
 If we had used machine specific settings in this config, this would be a problem.

 This is the default behaviour, but it can be changed using `AppendPostfixToSecretReferences` and `AppendPostfixToConfigMapReferences`